What was the inspiration to start Youth 3D Engineering program?

 What makes our class stand out from the competition?

 What sets us different from the competition is that we focus on comprehensive learning that correlates the digital properties with traditional physical properties.
 We emphasize in strong technical hand sketching, basic mechanical engineering, project-based learning, industry 3D CAD advanced software, and 3D printing technology.
-Students use digital calipers to analyze the individual shapes of a Lego blue racer and learn to correlate the digital and physical properties.
+Students use digital calipers to analyze the individual shapes (e.g. Lego blue racer, robotic arms) and learn to correlate the digital and physical properties.
 In the end, each student gets to configure the design for 3D printing model check.
 3D printing comes with additional cost and 2-week waiting time (materials are High Definition acrylate, platinum, steel, gold, sterling silver, brass, bronze, aluminum, full color sandstone, castable wax, strong & flexible acrylic plastics, PLA, or even porcelain).
 On occasions, we create quality interaction via screen sharing technology among the classmates and the instructor; thus allowing the opportunity for multiple students to participate with efficiency.
 We offer live online classes for long-distance students via secured and reliable Cisco WebEx.

 With animated projection principles, students learn to interpret multiple views and section views, then create 3D objects from simple shapes to advanced assembly models.
 Upon completing about forty hours in this computer modeling program, students should have the basic understanding that the world around them is made up of wonderful complexity that can be created by adding and subtracting simple shapes and that they can take those mental tools into other academic areas of their college life.